Diivix/spellbound/README.md

 - The login authController can return the user object from the DB.
 INstead of the going back to the DB to get the info.
 - Allow user to upload character avatar
 - Create custom spell icons.
+- Need to handle errors better on login page and when loading failures happen on opther pages.